 Independence

-Because riding a horse rhythmically moves the body in a manner similar to a human gait, riders with physical disabilities often improve in flexibility, balance, muscle strength, and range of motion.
+Because riding a horse rhythmically moves the body in a manner similar to a human gait, riders living with physical disabilities often improve in flexibility, balance, muscle strength, and range of motion.
 In addition, due to the non-verbal communication between a horse & human, individuals learn to be sensitive to other’s needs, heightening their social awareness.

 Our program improves physical & cognitive skills that spark new independence within the rider that they can then carry over into everyday life.

 The horses, our greatest teachers, are the center of our team.
-We partner with a variety of breeds, shapes, and personalities of horses to meet the needs of our riders.
+We partner with a variety of breeds, shapes, and personalities of horses to meet the diverse needs of our riders.
 Every member of our herd is part of the family for life.
 In 2025, we became an equine sanctuary, which means each horse will live out their days here, whether or not they’re actively involved in programs.
 While we are not a rescue, once an equine is here, they can rest assured that this is their forever home.